terales/blackbird-docs/src/content/docs/guides/entity-linking.md

   hidden: false
 ---

+> **🚨 IMPORTANT NOTE 🚨 Always look into using [checkponts](/concepts/checkpoints/) instead of using entity linking.
+Checkpoints is a newer feature with the goal of completely deprecating entity linking and thus, entity linking may be removed from Blackbird in the future.**

 Now that you have learned the concept of a linked entity across different systems and platforms in the previous guide, it's time to look at how you can link entities without having to rely on a certain system's capability to store custom values.
 Namely, Blackbird offers you the ability to link these entities through a special operator, conveniently named _Link entities_.
 But first a TLDR of the previous guide:

 ## TLDR; what are linked entities?